Sanchay117/terminal-game-of-life/README.md

 - **Tower of Hanoi** implemented in Bash with simple ASCII graphics
 - **Conway's Game of Life** implemented in Bash with simple terminal graphics

-It also includes an **optional GitHub Pages website** that presents browser-friendly versions of both demos for public sharing.

 ## Assignment Goal

 The assignment requested: